matth-x/MicroOcpp/docs/modules.md

 Configurations like the HeartbeatInterval are managed by the *Configuration* module which consists of

 - *AbstractConfiguration*: a single configuration as a key-value pair without value type
-- *Configuration*: a concrete configuration with value like `bool` or `const char*`.
+    - *Configuration*: a concrete configuration with a value type like `bool` or `const char*`.
 Inherits from AbstractConfiguration
 - *ConfigurationContainer*: a collection of AbstractConfigurations and an optional storage implementation.
 Multiple containers can be set for a separation of the configurations and different storage strategies.
 Each container has a unique file name
     - *ConfigurationContainerVolatile*: no persistency and access to the file system
     - *ConfigurationContainerFlash*: persistency by storing JSON files on the flash

 If another storage implementation is required (e.g. for syncing with an external configuration manager), then it's possible to add a custom ConfigurationContainer.